JodieHillKitcherside/ci-project02-ipcc-ar6-quiz/README.md

 ### Content

 - All quiz quesitons, multiple choice answers, correct answers and explanations taken from [IPCC AR6 Synthesis Report Policy Makers Summary](https://www.ipcc.ch/report/ar6/syr/downloads/report/IPCC_AR6_SYR_SPM.pdf)
+- No preauthorisation from the IPCC for the project given, the project this is for non-commercial use.
 - No API used to form questions, all researched and created by myself.
 - Bio text and takeaway written by myself, with context to the report and current industry I work in.
 You can see more about the company I currently work for here: [Climate Action](https://www.climateaction.org/)